Layout Style

 10. HOW DO YOU FIND A SEX ADDICTION SPECIALIST?

 Finding a therapist who truly specializes in sex addiction is difficult.
-We have found telephone and video counseling to often be just as successful as office visits.
+We have found telephone and video counselling to often be just as successful as office visits.
 We offer in-person, telephone or video counseling for those who desire recovery in a very professional and specific manner at: (403) 819-3545

 11. IS THERE RESEARCH ON SEXUALITY AND SEX ADDICTION AVAILABLE?